Jana-Marie/Otter-Iron/README.md

 Features:
  - You can solder!
- - Tmperature can be adjusted via buttons
+ - Temperature can be adjusted via buttons
  - USB-PD requests highest voltage
  - Display shows set-temperature, temperature, input-voltage and power applied
  - Saves last set-temperature
  - Designed by an Otter *chirps* :3

-## Ordering and assmebly instructions
+## Ordering and assembly instructions

 The BOM can be found at [KiCAD/production/kitspace_bom.csv](KiCAD/production/kitspace_bom.csv).
-Most parts are generic parts, which can be ordered and assembled regulary.
-However the display and tip-holders need special attention.
+Most parts are generic parts, which can be ordered and assembled regularly.
+However, the display and tip-holders need special attention.
 The PCB has to be ordered with a thickness of 1mm (1.6mm works too, but 1mm has a better fit).

 ### Known hardware issues/notes